Indiiigo/AutoODI/README.md

-# AutoODI
+### Code and data for the paper 'Depression at work: exploring depression in major US companies from online reviews'
-code for the AutoODI paper.

 Notebooks used for getting results in the paper:

 - Data exploration: data explore.ipynb
 - ODI detection Method